Just a few days ago, Bitcoin crossed $55,000. And very recently, Bitcoin once again reclaimed the market capitalisation of $1 trillion.

 Or as many people feel that if cryptocurrencies are about to become expensive and popular in near future, then shouldn’t some of it be bought now?

-With that said, if one has to do it then doing a bit of buying and selling (if legally allowed by the government in India) of cryptocurrencies is fine.
+With that said, if one has to do it then doing a bit of buying and selling (if legally allowed by the government in India – do read Is Bitcoin legal in India?) of cryptocurrencies is fine.
 But getting involved too much in it is something that is not exactly advisable for most common investors.
-Sophisticated investors can still do their bit and figure out how to buy Bitcoin, how to buy Tether, how to buy Litecoin, how to buy Ethereum, how to buy Ripple and various other cryptocurrencies available for purchase across different online platforms.
+Sophisticated investors can still do their bit and figure out how to buy Bitcoin, how to buy Tether, how to buy Litecoin, how to buy Ethereum, how to buy Ripple, and various other cryptocurrencies available for purchase across different online platforms.

 So if not cryptos then what should investors do?